 If you create the driver in a driver set that has not been previously activated, the driver will run in the evaluation mode for 90 days.
 You must activate the driver during the evaluation period; otherwise, the driver will be disabled.
 If you try to run the driver, ndstrace displays an error message indicating that you need to reactivate the driver to use it.
-For information on activation, refer to Activating Identity Manager in the NetIQ Identity Manager Setup Guide.
+For information on activation, refer to NetlQ Identity Manager Setup Guide for Windows.